Rachel Gould, Director of Study Abroad

 Application Procedures for Study Abroad

-- Meet with the academic adviser to discuss plans and select appropriate courses from the program’s offerings.
+- Discuss selected program with an academic adviser to review the program’s course offerings and select appropriate classes.
 Upcoming seniors should also obtain and complete a graduation worksheet in conjunction with the academic adviser.

 - Apply to the chosen study abroad program.

-- Make an appointment with an adviser in the Office of International Programs to go over the paperwork required to obtain Ithaca College approval for the plans.
+- Once accepted to the program, schedule a post-acceptance appointment with a study abroad adviser in the Office of International Programs to go over Ithaca College post-acceptance requirements.

-- The Office of International Programs must be notified of plans to study in an affiliated or nonaffiliated program by November 1, 2016, for the spring semester, and by April 1, 2017, for the summer/fall semesters.
+- The Office of International Programs must be notified of plans to study in an affiliated or non-affiliated program by November 1, 2021, for the spring semester, and by April 1, 2022, for the summer/fall semesters.

 - Attend mandatory study abroad orientation sessions.
-There are several orientations held in April and November of each year.
-Contact the Office of International Programs for further information.
+Orientations may be held in person or via remote means, synchronously or asynchronously.
+Contact the Office of International Programs for more information.

 Study at the London Center

 The Ithaca College London Center offers an academic study program for sophomores, juniors, and seniors.
-Students from Ithaca and other colleges and universities in the United States who want an international study experience of a summer or one or two semesters during their undergraduate years are invited to participate.
-The London Center’s curriculum includes courses in the liberal arts, business, communications, music, and sport studies that are designed to take advantage of the social and cultural milieu of London.
+The London Center’s curriculum is designed to take advantage of the social and cultural milieu of London.
 There is also a specialized program in theater arts for students beyond their first year majoring or minoring in this area.

 Students carry a full academic load while studying in London and enjoy many opportunities for class-related trips and other educational travel.

 Transportation and living costs vary, but London Center students pay regular Ithaca College tuition.
-Students receive assistance in finding flats in London.
+Students receive guidance in finding flats in London.

 Financial aid arrangements available in Ithaca, including New York State scholarships and rehabilitation grants, are available to students at the London Center.
 In addition, students may compete for a limited number of small supplemental grants and scholarships.
 Resident assistant stipends are not available in London, and college work-study positions are limited.
-Students who wish to do work-study in London must apply for a Tier 4 Student Visa, and pay the $500 visa application fee set by the British government.
+Students who wish to do work-study in London must apply for a Student Visa, and pay the visa application fee, approximately $500, set by the British government.

 London Center Study Abroad Program

 Participation in the London Center program — whether for a summer, a semester, or a year — is open to sophomore, junior, and senior students from Ithaca College and other U.S. institutions.
-A minimum 2.50 cumulative average and approval by the applicant’s dean are required for admission to the London Center, in addition to an academic reference, an essay, and judicial review.
+A minimum 2.50 cumulative grade point average is required for admission to the London Center, in addition to an academic reference, academic adviser approval, an essay, and judicial review.

-In cooperation with the Department of Theatre Arts, the Office of International Programs offers a theater program in London.
+In cooperation with the Department of Theatre Arts, the Office of International Programs offers an intensive theater program in London.
 The program is designed to provide students with an understanding and experience of British cultural life — both historical and modern — through the medium of the theater.

 All students in the theater program take either a 9-credit or 6-credit core class option that involves classroom lectures and attendance at theatrical performances.
-In addition, students may take an internship, a performance course (either THEA 23000 or THEA 33200), THEA 13700, or any other course offered at the London Center.
+In addition, students may take an internship, a performance course, Stage Combat THEA 13700, Shakespeare, or any other course offered at the London Center.

 Theatre Program Enrollment Policy